Nosiola RARE GRAPE white

 Loose bunches and a susceptibility to noble rot has given rise to Nosiola's most important style: Vino Santo, which falls under the Trentino DOC.
 These wines are made from botrytis-affected grapes that have then been air-dried prior to vinification, which increases sugar concentration and results in a nutty, creamy sweet wine.

-Nosiola has been increasingly used to make dry white wines as well, following on from international trends.
+Nosiola, a white wine that amazes for its immediacy and versatility, has been increasingly used to make dry wines as well, following on from international trends.
 These range considerably in terms of quality: at worst they are neutral and unexciting, but at best they are soft, nutty and display floral aromas with some citrus overtones.

 Help us populate this website.
 Whatever verifiable information you could provide re: this varietal or others (story pertaining to the varietal, description, producer, importer etc...) would be appreciated.
 See Contact page or email please